StuffDestroyer/StuffDestroyer/README.md

-- 👋 Hi, I’m @StuffDestroyer
+- 👋 Hi, I’m @Zero
-- 👀 I’m interested in destroying stuff
+- 👀 I’m interested at you😏
 - 🌱 I’m currently learning how to code
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...